rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

 * :ref:`Install the agent step-by-step <install-agent-step-by-step>`
 * :ref:`Install the agent on Windows <install-agent-windows>`

-Use of the Cloud Monitoring Agent is optional.
+Use of the Rackspace Monitoring Agent is optional.
 If you choose to use the agent, you must install it on each server that you want to monitor.

 Package Manager installation is supported for the following OSs: